 Keep your documents safely

-Keep all the originals of the essential documents at one place safely.
+Keep all the originals of the essential documents in one place safely.
 This would reduce the hassle while you travel.

-Tips for a safe journey in India by a solo woman traveler
+Tips for a safe journey for solo female travel in India

 And now the most important topic on how to ensure safe solo trips for females in India.
 Safety is the first concern that cannot be compromised at any point of time.
 Solo women traveling India should notice how and in which situation crimes occur in India.
 That will help them avoid such an unwanted situation.
 For the first-timers, it is difficult to understand a situation promptly.
 So better you avoid secluded places and stay where you can ask the public for help.
 Always remember that for Indians social shaming is something nobody wants to face.
 Here are a few travel tips that will ensure a safe journey for a woman traveling in India alone.